schlingensiepen/TelegramBotClient/README.md

 ## Limitations
-- The client uses underlying SSL-Client objects which may consume a lot of Memory, thus a mode using one underlying client is implemented that skips running receive polls to post messages.
+- The client uses underlying SSL-Client objects which may consume a lot of memory, thus a mode using one underlying client is implemented that skips running receive polls to post messages (No message lost!).
 - The Library uses ArduinoJSON (https://arduinojson.org/) that use to keep the full message in a memory block while parsing it.
 The block size is set by `#define JWC_BUFF_SIZE` in `JsonWebClient.h`.